Multiple units of local government

 - Terms tend to be staggered so that entire Boards don’t turn over at once.

 Here’s a partial list; there are many more.
-The Illinois State Board of Elections Candidates Guide includes helpful information about running for office for any of these Boards.
+The Illinois State Board of Elections website has helpful information about running for office for any of these Boards.

 Glenview Park District